-One of the major advantages of choosing plastic over glass or metal alternatives is the existence of a polymer that meets the environmental requirements of any project.
+While making products from metal or glass does have its own advantages, sometimes it's not the most practical or best suited option.
+One of the major advantages of choosing plastic over other alternatives is the existence of a polymer that meets the environmental requirements of any project.
 Thanks to advances in polymers, engineers can find a material that will work in extreme operating conditions in just about any stressful environment.
 A few of the more common environments our engineers find themselves considering are extreme heat, chemical exposure, and water exposure.

 Understanding the entire operating environment conditions is essential for selecting the suitable material for your project regarding thermal protection.
 For example, rocket engines get extremely hot and sustain that heat, while other machinery may experience intermittent bursts of heat followed by a cooling-off period.

 Some materials that our design engineers frequently turn to for projects that operate with reliability in extreme heat are: